gc5k/GPlus/README.md

 Please follow [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with the following exceptions:

 - The following formats are allowed because they are the default and even the only available behaviors of IDEs, especially Xcode.
-And I don't want to add too much burden on Guobo:
+And we don't want to add too much burden on team members:
   - Indentations of namespace are allowed.
   - Therefore, each line of text is allowed to reach the limit of 90 characters long, taking account of nested namespace.
   - The `public:`, `protected:`, and `private:` keywords are fine to not indent.